 - 19.1.
-A person shall be ineligible for appointment to a Trust Board/Board Committee/Academy Committee and, if already appointed, shall immediately cease to be a member if the relevant individual: - is or becomes disqualified from holding office under the Trust's Articles of Association; - is or becomes disqualified from holding office as a Trustee/Academy Committee governor of a school or academy; - is included in the list of teachers or workers considered by the Secretary of State as unsuitable to work with children or young people; - is barred from any regulated activity relating to children; - is or becomes bankrupt or makes any arrangement or composition with his/her creditors generally; or their estate has been sequestrated and the sequestration has not been discharged, annulled or reduced; - is convicted of any criminal offence (other than minor offences under the Road Traffic Acts or the Road Safety Acts for which a fine or non-custodial penalty is imposed or any
+A person shall be ineligible for appointment to a Trust board/board committee/academy committee and, if already appointed, shall immediately cease to be a member if the relevant individual: - is or becomes disqualified from holding office under the Trust's articles of association; - is or becomes disqualified from holding office as a trustee/academy committee governor of a school or academy; - is included in the list of teachers or workers considered by the Secretary of State as unsuitable to work with children or young people;

-- conviction which is a spent conviction for the purposes of the Rehabilitation of Offenders Act 1974); - has been fined for causing a nuisance or disturbance on school/academy premises during the 5 years prior to or since appointment or election as a Trustee/Committee governor; - refuses an application being made to the Disclosure and Barring Service (DBS) for a criminal records check within 3 months of appointment; - commits a serious breach of the Trust's Code of Conduct or protocol implemented by the Board; - is absent without the permission of the Trust/Board Committee/Academy Committee governors from all their meetings held within a period of six months and the rest of the voting attendees resolve that the office be vacated; - does not undertake statutory training as requested by the Trust within a reasonable length of time (6 months from first request) - resigns his/her office by notice in writing to the relevant Chair; - their term of office expires, and they are not re-appointed. - 19.2 Upon appointment, all Trustees and Academy Committee governors are required to sign a Declaration of Eligibility Notice - 19.3 The Members shall have the right at their sole discretion to remove or suspend (on such terms as they see fit) any Trustee appointed by them by written notice to individual Trustee. - 19.4 The Trustees shall have the right at their sole discretion to remove or suspend (on such terms as they see fit) any Academy Committee governor by written notice to the relevant Chair.
+- is barred from any regulated activity relating to children; - is or becomes bankrupt or makes any arrangement or composition with his/her creditors generally; or their estate has been sequestrated and the sequestration has not been discharged, annulled or reduced; - is convicted of any criminal offence (other than minor offences under the Road Traffic Acts or the Road Safety Acts for which a fine or non-custodial penalty is imposed or any conviction which is a spent conviction for the purposes of the Rehabilitation of Offenders Act 1974); - has been fined for causing a nuisance or disturbance on Trust/academy premises during the 5 years prior to or since appointment or election as a Trustee/academy committee governor; - refuses an application being made to the Disclosure and Barring Service (DBS) for a criminal records check within 3 months of appointment; - commits a serious breach of the Trust's code of conduct or protocol implemented by the Board; - is absent without the permission of the Trust/board committee/academy committee governors from all their meetings held within a period of six months and the rest of the voting attendees resolve that the office be vacated; - does not undertake statutory training as requested by the Trust within a reasonable length of time (6 months from first request) - resigns his/her office by notice in writing to the relevant chair; - their term of office expires, and they are not re-appointed. - 19.2 Upon appointment, all trustees and academy committee governors are required to sign a declaration of eligibility notice. - 19.3 The members shall have the right at their sole discretion to remove or suspend (on such terms as they see fit) any trustee appointed by them by written notice to individual trustee. - 19.4 The trustees shall have the right at their sole discretion to remove or suspend (on such terms as they see fit) any academy committee governor by written notice to the relevant chair.

-20. Reporting procedures
+20 Reporting procedures

 - 20.1.
-Within 14 days of each meeting the Clerk to each meeting will: - 20.1.1. produce and agree minutes of its meetings.
-These minutes, minus discussions deemed to be confidential will be available for all tiers of governance to view - 20.1.2. provide an exception report summary document in conjunction with the Chair, identifying: - I. discussions where a decision is required - II. recommendations to the Trust Board - III. any items for the information of the Trust Board and - IV. items for further discussion by the Trust Board
+Within 14 days of each meeting the governance professional to each meeting will: - 20.1.1. produce and agree minutes of its meetings.
+These minutes, minus discussions deemed to be confidential will be available for all tiers of governance to view - 20.1.2. provide an exception report summary document in conjunction with the chair, identifying:

+- I. discussions where a decision is required - II. recommendations to the Trust Board - III. any items for the information of the Trust Board and - IV. items for further discussion by the Trust Board